Recent Research Projects

 HORIZON 2020

-In January 2020, ServTech began a new research and innovation project in the medical sector: QUALITOP.
-This project aims at monitoring multidimensional aspects of QUAlity of Life after cancer ImmunoTherapy.
-It will design and develop a European digital smart medical platform that uses big data analytics, AI, and simulation modeling to collect and aggregate efficiently and effectively masses of quality of life data about patients who have undergone cancer Immuno-therapy treatment.
-The platform will help monitor these patients’ health status, conduct causal inference analyses, create harm-reduction recommendations for the patients, and store, reuse, and improve and disseminate medical findings.In December 2018, ServTech concluded the EU Horizon 2020 project ICP4Life (An Integrated Collaborative Platform for Managing the Product-Service Engineering Lifecycle).
-In this project, the blueprint approach, initially developed in the FP7 project IMAGINE, was extended to cover the needs of customized product-service systems by including IoT sensors and smart devices and putting those technologies to use on the manufacturing floor, collecting data to drive predictive analytics.
-In addition, ServTech developed a novel Product-oriented Configuration Language (PoCL) for customizing digital products.
-This is a user-centric language that provides 3D CAD/CAM interactive abilities to help customers collaborate with product designers and engineers exploring digital product and service configurations.
+In December 2018, ServTech completed the EU Horizon 2020 project ICP4Life (An Integrated Collaborative Platform for Managing the Product-Service Engineering Lifecycle).
+In this project, the Blueprint approach, originally developed in the FP7 project IMAGINE, was extended to the needs of customised product-service systems by incorporating IoT sensors and smart devices and deploying these technologies on the shop floor, collecting data for predictive analytics.
+In addition, ServTech has developed a new Product-oriented Configuration Language (PoCL) for customising digital products.
+This is a user-centric language that provides interactive 3D CAD/CAM capabilities to help customers collaborate with product designers and engineers to explore digital product and service configurations.